chetalimahore/Remote-Build-Server/README.md

 # Remote-Build-Server

 Author: Chetali Ashok Mahore
-CSE 681- Software Modeling and Analysis
+Course: CSE 681- Software Modeling and Analysis

 Steps:
 1. Go to the specific path where Project4.sln is saved.